luciusmagn/lambdas-and-logos/book.typ

       PRINT *, 'The sum is:', SUM
       END
 ```

+You can see some oddities, such as comments being lines starting with `C` and that odd line 10 number.
+This number
+is for the conditional jump that the *DO* statement does.
+The notion of an actual control structure with a scoped
+block of code would only be introduced to Fotran in later versions.

 Declarative programming, which emerged almost simultaneously but took longer to gain mainstream adoption,#footnote[
     Turns out, it is sometimes more difficult to describe "what things are" in precise terms as opposed